Homesickness During the Holidays

 Start Your International Moving Journey

-You begin to notice how new your home is and start pining for the holidays of you’d grown up with.
+You begin to notice how new your home is and start pining for the holidays you grew up with.
 If that sounds familiar, read on.
-There are a number of techniques you can use to get over the holiday homesick hump.
+There are several techniques you can use to overcome feelings of homesickness during the holidays.

 Why Holiday Homesickness Feels Stronger

-Holidays are filled with full of emotions, family traditions as well as cultural practices.
-You will start to do and feel things you are not accustomed to, but in strange permutations, a few shades off of recognizable.
+Holidays are filled with emotions and family traditions as well as cultural practices.
+You will begin to experience and engage in activities that are unfamiliar to you, but they may appear in unusual combinations that feel slightly different from what you recognize.
 Social media can also exacerbate the feeling when you’re watching loved ones rejoice from back home.

 And these months, around the holidays, can feel especially emotionally heavy due to shorter days and certain seasonal changes to weather and culture.
 Knowing the reason these feelings pop up may help you better deal with them.